wjholley/BIS15W2025_wholley/lab3/hw3.md

 ##  Max.   :530.000
 ##  NA's   :502
 ```
-preymass, log10.preymass, and PPMR all have 502 NAs
+preymass, log10.preymass, and PPMR all have 502 NAs.

 **4. What are the names of the columns in the dataframe?**